SurPun/AWS-Developer-Associate/Section 17: AWS Elastic Beanstalk/Notes.md

 - Use case: you can define CloudFormation resources in your  ebextensions to provision ElastiCache, an S3 bucket, anything you want!
 - Let's have a sneak peak into it!

+## 193. Beanstalk Cloning

+Elastic Beanstalk Cloning

+- Clone an environment with the exact same configuration
+- Useful for deploying a "test" version of your application

+- All resources and configuration are preserved:
+ - Load Balancer type and configuration
+ - RDS database type (but the data is not preserved)
+ - Environment variables

+- After cloning an environment, you can change settings

+## 194. Beanstalk Migrations

+Elastic Beanstalk Migration: Load Balancer

+- After creating an Elastic Beanstalk environment, you cannot change the Elastic Load Balancer type (only the configuration)
+- To migrate:
+ 1. create a new environment with the same configuration except LB (can't elone)

+ 2. deploy your application onto the new environment

+ 3. perform a CNAME swap or Route 53 update

+RDS with Elastic Beanstalk

+- RDS can be provisioned with Beanstalk, which is great for dev / test
+- This is not great for prod as the database lifecycle is tied to the Beanstalk environment lifecycle
+- The best for prod is to separately create an RDS database and provide our EB application with the connection string

+Elastic Beanstalk Migration: Decouple RDS

+1. Create a snapshot of RDS DB (as a safeguard)

+2. Go to the RDS console and protect the RDS database from deletion

+3. Create a new Elastic Beanstalk environment, without RDS, point your application to existing RDS

+4. perform a CNAME swap (blue/green) or Route 53 update, confirm working

+5. Terminate the old environment (RDS won't be deleted)

+6. Delete CloudFormation stack (in DELETE_FAILED state)